QuiltMC/rfcs/loader/0032-loader-plugins.md

 longer be limited to mods specifically.
 This is less of a drawback and more of an organizational change that needs to be considered moving forward.

+Another drawback is the potential confusion of end users that may stem from a more complicated mod loading process.
+If a plugin fails to provide a required mod which therefore causes a crash, it's possible that users may receive error messages that further confuse them rather than cause clarity.
+Careful consideration will have to be put into the development of Quilt's official loader plugins to ensure that each of our loader plugins emits thorough and helpful error messages upon failure.

 # Rationale and Alternatives